 - Provisional visa > Permanent visa > Citizenship

-- Make a complying significant investment in the following proportions and have a genuine intention to hold that investment for at least 4 years:
+- Make a complying significant investment in the following proportions and have a genuine intention to hold that investment for the duration of the visa:

-- At least AUD 500,000 in venture capital and growth private equity funds which invest in start-ups and small private companies
+- At least AUD 1 million in venture capital and growth private equity funds which invest in start-ups and small private companies

 - At least AUD 1.5 million in approved managed funds investing in emerging companies listed on the Australian Stock Exchange

-- Investments of AUD 5 million must be made into complying investments for a minimum period of 4 years
+- Investments of AUD 5 million must be made into complying investments for the duration of the visa (up to 5 years)

 - The applicant must prove that the assets or funds used for the complying investment have been lawfully acquired

-- The applicant must meet Australian health and character requirements
+- Must meet Australian health and character requirements

 - Have a genuine and realistic commitment to live in the nominating State or Territory and continue business and investment in Australia

-- Submit an Expression of Interest (EOI) via “Skill Select” online service in order to be nominated by a State or Territory Government
+- Submit an Expression of Interest (EOI) via “Skill Select” online service to be nominated by a State or Territory Government, or Austrade

 - Upon receiving the approval-in-principal of the visa application, the investor will be advised when to make the complying investment